 NPS partnerships with organizations and private property owners would provide enhanced opportunities for comprehensive interpretive planning, and coordinated site management to showcase the national significance of these sites.
 Development and cooperative management of interpretive programs and comprehensive visitor services with the NPS would be beneficial.
-Collaboration among multiple, predominantly privately owned sites and the NPS would offer a superior visitor experience that would allow the broadest understanding of the resources and stories relating to the life of Cesar Chavez and the farm labor movement.
+The incorporation of multiple, predominantly privately owned sites would offer a superior visitor experience that allows the broadest understanding of the resources and stories relating to the life of Cesar Chavez and the farm labor movement.